2PM: 2010–2012: Japanese debut, mainstream success, and first overseas concert tours

 2PM became the first Korean group to perform at the Nippon Budokan in Tokyo for six consecutive shows with their Six Beautiful Days concert series on May 24–25 and May 28–31, 2012.
-Each show featured a different member as a MC.
 The following week, 2PM held two additional solo concerts at the Yokohama Arena on June 5–6.
-Also on June 6, the group released their fourth Japanese single titled "Beautiful" and a live concert DVD entitled Arena Tour 2011: Republic of 2PM.
-The single sold more than 73,529 copies on the day of its launch, peaked at number two on the Oricon Singles Chart, and was certified Gold by RIAJ the same month, while the DVD charted atop in the music DVD segment of Oricon's Daily Chart and at number two in the Combined DVD Chart.
+Also on June 6, the group released their fourth Japanese single titled "Beautiful" and a live concert DVD titled Arena Tour 2011: Republic of 2PM.
+The single sold more than 73,529 copies on the day of its launch, peaked at number two on the Oricon Singles Chart, and was certified Gold by RIAJ the same month, while the DVD peaked at number two on Oricon's Combined DVD Chart.
 The group then performed at the 2012 MTV Video Music Awards Japan on June 23, where they won the award for Best Group Video for "I'm Your Man".

-On November 12, 2012, 2PM began their second Asia-wide concert tour, What Time Is It?, which covered eight cities (Shanghai, Jakarta, Taipei, Macau, Manila, Guangzhou, Bangkok, and Seoul) and concluded on June 22, 2013.
-On November 14, 2012, 2PM released their fifth official Japanese single titled "Masquerade", which peaked at number two on the Oricon Singles Chart and was certified Gold by RIAJ the same month.
+On November 12, 2012, 2PM began their second Asia-wide concert tour, What Time Is It?, which covered eight cities and concluded on June 22, 2013.
+On November 14, 2012, 2PM released their fifth Japanese single, "Masquerade", which peaked at number two on the Oricon Singles Chart and was certified Gold by RIAJ the same month.

 2013–2014: Legend of 2PM, Grown, Genesis of 2PM and Go Crazy!

-2PM performing in the US for their "Go Crazy" World Tour in 2014.

 On February 13, 2013, the group released their second Japanese studio album, Legend of 2PM.
 The album consisted of 9 tracks including the previously released singles "Beautiful" and "Masquerade".
 The album debuted atop the Oricon Albums Chart, selling 64,291 copies in its first week, and remained on the chart for nine weeks.
 The album would go on to win the award for Album of the Year at the 2013 MTV Video Music Awards Japan.
-2PM embarked on their Legend of 2PM arena tour from January 13 to February 24, 2013, covering the cities of Nagoya, Osaka, Tokyo, and Sapporo.
-This was soon followed up with two concerts at the Tokyo Dome on April 20–21, which held a recorded combined attendance of over 110,000 people.
+2PM embarked on their Legend of 2PM arena tour from January 13 to February 24, 2013, followed up by two concerts at the Tokyo Dome on April 20–21, which held a recorded combined attendance of over 110,000 people.